 Can you imagine not being able to hear a bubbling brook or songbird call?
 Over 600,000 people in the United States are not able to hear these sounds – and more – because of hearing impairments.
-Use your sense of hearing to learn about the natural wonders of our feathered friends ahead of World Migratory Bird Day, held May 9 this year.
+Use your sense of hearing to learn about the natural wonders of our feathered friends ahead of World Migratory Bird Day, held in May each year.

 These enrichments accompany Activity 4, Sounds Around, found in Project Learning Tree’s PreK-8 Environmental Education Activity Guide.
 Be sure to check out the full activity!